areyes986/lab-06-back-end/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log

-01-14-2020 8:00PM - Application now fully renders the city map and weather information.
+01-15-2020 11:45AM - Application renders the inputed location using the LocationIQ API 01-14-2020 8:00PM - Application now fully renders the city map and weather information.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: